nystudio107/craft-seomatic/README.md

 While you technically don't have to organize your Site Groups in this manner, SEOmatic currently requires it so that it can understand the relationship between your sites.

 This is necessary because for a variety of SEO-related things, we need to tell search engines what is really just another localization/translation of the same thing.

+If you _don't_ want to organize your sites in this manner, you'll need to turn off the **Site Groups define logically separate sites** setting on the Plugin Settings page.

 Sites that are grouped together under the same Site Group will have `<link rel="alternate" hreflang="XX">` & `<meta content="xx_XX" property="og:locale:alternate">` URLs added automatically in the HTML.